alemart/encantar-js/docs/api/trackable-pointer.md

 The current velocity of the pointer, given in normalized units per second.
 You can get the speed of motion by calculating the [magnitude](vector2.md#length) of this vector.

+### elapsedTime

+`pointer.elapsedTime: number, read-only`

+The elapsed time, in seconds, since the tracking of this pointer began.

 ### isPrimary

 `pointer.isPrimary: boolean, read-only`